 The Estherville Campus is located in the eastern part of Estherville at 300 South 18th Street.
 Facilities constructed since 1972 serve liberal arts and Vocational-technical programs.

 The Spencer Campus began operating in the mid 1970s.
-It is located at Gateway North 1900 Grand Avenue and includes facilities for day, evening, and weekend college liberal arts courses, allied health and office programs, a computer lab, community education services, a learning resource center, the main offices of the Retired and Senior Volunteer Program and the area Small Business Development Center.
+It is located at Gateway North 1900 Grand Avenue and includes facilities for day, evening, and weekend college liberal arts courses, allied health and office programs, a computer lab, community education services, a learning resource center, the Retired and Senior Volunteer Program and the area Small Business Development Center.

 The Spirit Lake Campus of Iowa Lakes Community College opened in 1984.
 In 1995 the campus moved into new facilities and an addition was added in 2001 at 800 21st St. The campus houses day, evening, and weekend college.